Back to Blog

 Bundle SizeVariable (plugins)Optimized (tree-shaking)

 Note: WordPress performance varies dramatically based on hosting, theme, and plugins.
-Well-optimized WordPress can approach Next.js performance, but requires significant effort.
+Well-optimised WordPress can approach Next.js performance, but requires significant effort.

 Why Next.js Is Faster